MacFlecknoe/service-repository-sample/router/README.md

 ```

 Policy files should be stored in the schema project and imported into all service and service routing projects.
 This allows us to
-centrally govern how policies are exectued and enforced without having to modify service code (we simply change the rules in the policy
+centrally govern how policies are executed and enforced without having to modify service code (we simply change the rules in the policy
 files; these policies will then be imported into services via shared storage or as library dependencies).
-This also allows us to reuse policies across ervices in accordance with the <a href="http://soapatterns.org/design_patterns/policy_centralization">Policy Centralization</a> design pattern.
+This also enables us to reuse policies across services in accordance with the <a href="http://soapatterns.org/design_patterns/policy_centralization">Policy Centralization</a> design pattern.

 #####Additional Information